supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You already created Scheduled and Microsoft Security Analytics rules.
 You need to centralize analytical rules in an Azure DevOps repository.
 Then connect Sentinel to the Azure DevOps repository and import the content.

 ### Task 1: Create and export an analytical rule

 In this task, you will enable Entity behavior analytics in Microsoft Sentinel.

-1. Login to WIN1 virtual machine with the password as provided in the environment tab.
+1. log in to the WIN1 virtual machine with the password provided in the environment tab.

 1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.